dsmayer/Fitbit-OS-Clockfaces/README.md

 # Fitbit-OS-Clockfaces
-Clockfaces Examplees for FitbitOS 1.2
+Clockfaces Examples for FitbitOS 1.2
+To use, unzip the files and drag them into Fitbit Studio.
+Screenshots: